pfrazee/dat-profile-site/README.md

 ### profile.setProfile(data)

 Update the profile information.
-If undefined, no change is made.
+If an attribute is left undefined, no change to the attr is made.

 ```js
 profile.setProfile({